2025 Citywide Indicators Report

 Pursuant to LL1, City agencies are required to obtain approval by the City Chief Procurement Officer (CCPO) before soliciting procurements anticipated to be valued at more than $10 million.
 The CCPO is required to review the procurements in order to evaluate whether it is practicable to divide the proposed contracts into smaller contracts, and whether doing so will enhance competition among M/WBEs.
 A full list of these determinations is included in Appendix J.

-Large-scale contracts concentrate the City's business in the hands of a few large vendors and create fewer opportunities for smaller, less established businesses (like M/WBEs) to compete for contracts, although five large-scale contracts worth $86 million still went to M/WBEs.
-The reduction in large-scale contracts reflects the work of agencies to identify opportunities to break up large procurements and pursue other contracting arrangements to meet their needs.
-This is a component of the City's work to expand opportunities for M/WBEs and is reflected in the increased M/WBE utilization rate highlighted above.
+Large-scale contracts concentrate the City’s business in the hands of a few large vendors and create fewer opportunities for smaller, less established businesses (like M/WBEs) to compete for contracts.
+Agencies work to identify opportunities to break up large procurements and pursue other contracting arrangements to meet their needs.
+This is a component of the City’s work to expand opportunities for M/WBEs.

 Large Scale Contract Approvals - Reference Notes